swiftlang/swift-llbuild/docs/buildsystem.rst

   dependency is missing, the build system will typically end up scanning the directory before all content is produced, and this will result in the first build being incomplete, and the next build redoing the remainder of the work.

+* Directory Tree Structure Nodes: These are like directory tree nodes, but instead of tracking all attributes of the directory, they will change only when the *structure* of the directory (recursively) changes.
+That is, they will not rerun when the contents of files in the directory are modified, only when files are added or removed, or files change type.

+  This is useful for clients which infer properties based purely on a directory structure.
+Such clients can use this node type to track when to redo that computation, and use additional dependencies on particular files for any items within the structure whose content are relevant to the task.

 * Virtual Nodes: Nodes matching the name ``'<.*>'``, e.g. ``<gate-task>``, are *assumed* to be virtual nodes, and are used for adding arbitrary edges to the